OSUSecLab/elfuzz/artifacts_readme.md

 tar --zstd -xvf "elfuzz_(src|data|docker)_<timetag>.tar.zst"
 ```

-In the following sections, we will list the important contents of each tarball.
+In later sections, we will list the important contents of each tarball.

 ## Replicating the experiments